Trump's Pick For U.S. Trade Representative Hints At Big Policy Overhaul

 One target would be China, which Lighthizer has accused of unfair trade practices.

 He wrote in 2010 congressional testimony that years of passivity had allowed the U.S.-China trade deficit to grow "to the point where it is widely recognized as a major threat to our economy."
-Going forward, he wrote, U.S. policymakers needed to take more aggressive approach in dealing with China.
+Going forward, he wrote, U.S. policymakers needed to take a more aggressive approach in dealing with China.

 Lighthizer won't be the lone voice on trade in the Trump administration.
 Peter Navarro, widely considered a China hawk, will head up a new trade council.
-Trump's pick for Commerce secretary, billionaire investor Wilbur Ross, also could play a role on trade policy.
+Trump's pick for commerce secretary, billionaire investor Wilbur Ross, also could play a role on trade policy.

 Lighthizer's nomination quickly drew praise from many Democrats calling for a change in U.S. trade policy.
-Richard Neal, D-Mass., ranking member of the Ways and Means Committee, called Lighthizer a skilled negotiator whose nomination could "signal a welcome move in a new direction for the Republican party."
-Still, Neal acknowledged that many Republicans are advocates of free trade deals, saying Lighthizer's ability to change policy will depend on "if he is able to overcome the resistance he is likely to face within his party."
+Richard Neal, D-Mass., ranking member of the House Ways and Means Committee, called Lighthizer a skilled negotiator whose nomination could "signal a welcome move in a new direction for the Republican Party."
+Still, Neal acknowledged that many Republicans are advocates of free trade deals, saying Lighthizer's ability to change policy will depend on whether he is "able to overcome the resistance he is likely to face within his party."